ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

 1.  produces a "pass" result, and

-2.  produces that result based on an identifier that is in alignment, as described in (#identifier-alignment-explained).
+2.  produces that result based on an identifier that is in alignment, as described in (#identifier-alignment).

-It is important to note that the authentication mechanisms employed by DMARC authenticate only a DNS domain.
-They do not authenticate the local-part of any email address identifier found in a message, nor do they validate the legitimacy of message content.
+It is important to note that the authentication mechanisms employed by DMARC only validate the usage of a DNS domain in an email message.
+They do not validate the local-part of any email address identifier found in that message, nor do they assert the legitimacy of that message's content.

-DMARC's feedback component involves the collection of information about received messages claiming to be from the Author Domain for periodic aggregate reports to the Domain Owner or PSO.
+DMARC's reporting component involves the collection of information about received messages using the Author Domain for periodic aggregate reports to the Domain Owner or PSO.
 The parameters and format for such reports are discussed in [@!I-D.ietf-dmarc-aggregate-reporting]

-A DMARC-enabled Mail Receiver might also generate per-message reports that contain information related to individual messages that fail authentication checks.
-Per-message failure reports are a useful source of information when debugging deployments (if messages can be determined to be legitimate even though failing authentication) or in analyzing attacks.
+A DMARC-enabled Mail Receiver might also generate per-message reports that contain information related to individual messages that fail validation checks.
+Per-message failure reports are a useful source of information when debugging deployments (if messages can be determined to be legitimate even though failing validation) or in analyzing attacks.
 The capability for such services is enabled by DMARC but defined in other referenced material such as [@!RFC6591] and [@!I-D.ietf-dmarc-failure-reporting]